-- Direct synchronization source via the sync dividers bit (see Register 0x232[0] in Table 55) - ▶ Device pin, SYNC (Pin 17)
+- Direct synchronization source via the sync dividers bit (see Register 0x232, Bit 0 in Table 56) - ▶ Device pin, SYNC (Pin 13)

 An automatic synchronization of the divider is initiated the first time that PLL2 locks after a power-up or reset event.
 Subsequent lock/ unlock events do not initiate a resynchronization of the distribution dividers unless they are preceded by a power-down or reset of the part.
-Both sources of the primary synchronization signal are logic OR'd; therefore, any one of them can synchronize the clock distribution output at any time.